sictransit/core8/README.md

 32 kW extended memory is still in early alpha, so related tests are failing spectacularly.

 As a bonus, the emulator is stable enough to run [TINT8](https://github.com/PontusPih/TINT8), the PDP-8 version of a popular tile-matching puzzle video game.

+## TODO

+When I haven't refactored everything in a while, I might fix issues like `	Type 'MQRelay' owns disposable field(s) 'publisherSocket, subscriberSocket' but is not disposable.` For now, it is not a priority!
+I know how and when to use the `using {}` pattern.